-The Robert Frost Charter School will employ many forms of outreach to recruit and inform potential students and their families of the opportunity the School will provide.
-Because the Robert Frost Charter School stands to be the first charter school in Carroll County, we will need to educate families and the greater community about our School.
-Work in this area will begin as soon as the charter has been granted.
-Utilizing literature and organizing gatherings at a variety of locations, we will introduce the concept and educational philosophy, mission and goals of the Robert Frost Charter School.
+The Robert Frost Public Charter School employs many forms of outreach to recruit and inform potential students and their families of the opportunity the School will provide.
+Because the Robert Frost Public Charter School is the first charter school in Carroll and Coos County serving students K-12 we will need to educate families and the greater community about our School.

-Working with community leaders, we will develop outreach materials and approaches appropriate for various audiences.
-Once the School is in operation, we will offer tours and observation opportunities as we move towards our goal of becoming a lab school for teacher preparation programs.
-We will also employ new technologies, creating an informative website, among other tools, to help our community gain a better understanding of the School and make an informed decision before submitting their application materials.
+Working with community leaders, we have developed outreach materials and approaches appropriate for various audiences.
+School tours are and observation opportunities are offered and we see this as a path towards our goal of becoming a lab school for teacher preparation programs.

-The Board will have a recruitment committee and will partner with several service organizations working in and around the Conway area to build our student body.
-The Robert Frost Charter School will establish relationships with members of the Conway school district as well as other area districts, and with potential feeder schools (including but not limited to private Montessori Pre-K/Kindergarten programs in the state).
+The Board will form a recruitment committee and partner with several service organizations working in and around the Conway area to build our student body.
+The Robert Frost Public Charter School will establish relationships with members of the Conway school district as well as other area districts, and with potential feeder schools.